 Free File: About the Free File Alliance

-The Free File Alliance is a group of industry-leading private-sector tax preparation companies that have agreed to provide free commercial online tax preparation and electronic filing.
+The Free File Alliance is an industry-leading private-sector tax preparation companies that have agreed to provide free commercial online tax preparation and electronic filing.
 All Alliance members must meet our rigorous standards for security and privacy.

 What are the objectives of the Free File Agreement?